 - Chronic obstructive pulmonary disease (COPD)

-- Management of difficult-to-treat symptoms like pain
+- Management of pain and difficult-to-treat symptoms

 - Education on the disease and treatment options

-- Advance care planning
+- Advance-care planning

-- Emotional and spiritual support
+- Emotional and social support

 - Accessing resources